Magnetic (quasi-)modular forms: Magnetic quasi-modular forms

 \begin{theorem} Any element of $V_4^0$ is magnetic. \end{theorem}

-\begin{remark} It seems that the elements of $W_4^0$ with $a>2$ (that is, outside the range assumed in $V_4^0$) and the magnetic property are only linear combinations from $\delta W_2$.
+\begin{remark} It seems that the elements of $W_4^0$ with $a>2$ (that is, outside the range assumed in $V_4^0$) with the magnetic property are those that come as linear combinations of $\delta$-derivatives of elements from~$W_2$.
 In other words, we expect that the choice of $V_4^0$ in the theorem as a magnetic space of weight~4 to be sharp. \end{remark}

 \begin{proof}[Derivation of Theorem~\textup{\ref{th:w4}} from Theorem~\textup{\ref{th1}}] It follows from Theorem~\textup{\ref{th1}} that the forms

 are magnetic; in other words, we have the equivalences $f_{0,-2,2}\sim f_{0,1,0}$ and $f_{1,2,-1}\sim f_{0,1,0}$.